physical-computation/narvie/README.md

 ## Installation

 * Install verilator version 3.874 or greater (https://www.veripool.org/wiki/verilator)
+* Install `Sunflower-toolchain`:
+  * Run `$ git submodule init && git submodule update && cd Sunflower-toolcahin`.
+  * The instructions at https://github.com/phillipstanleymarbell/Sunflower-toolchain explain how to install the cross compiler.
+Before installing the cross compiiler note the following:
+  * In step 2: set `SUNFLOWERROOT` the the absolute path of the `Sunflower-toolchain` directory; `TARGET` to `riscv`; and `TARGET-ARCH` to `riscv32-elf`.
+  * In step 3 there is no need to add `$SUNFLOWERROOT/tools/bin` to your path, also running `$ make cross-riscv` instead of `$ make cross-all` should reduce the build time considerably.
 * Install node version 10 or greater (https://nodejs.org/en/)
 * `cd` into the `repl` subdirectory and run `npm install`.